Leftover Gammon Mac and Cheese

 served gammon mac and cheese in bowl.

-Leftover Gammon – I’ve used 400g, but that’s really the maximum you need, much less is fine.
+Leftover Gammon – I’ve used 400g, but that’s really the maximum you need; much less is fine.
 Use what you’ve got.
+You can also add any leftover veggies that you might have.

 Butter